See all standards

 • Provide as much metadata as possible, either in the SEG-Y file headers, in a separate README file, or by using our DAS metadata template, which is based on the DAS RCN Metadata Standard (see link under Helpful Resources below).

-If you think your data were not standardized in error, please contact GDR Help.
+If you think your dataset should have been standardized, but was not, please contact GDR Help.
 We are happy to assist and are constantly looking to improve are data standards and pipelines.

 Helpful Resources